 - Add the carrots, celery and garlic and continue cooking, stirring often or until vegetables are softened.

 - Add the cabbage and kielbasa and cook 2 minutes.

 - Add chicken broth, beef broth, crushed tomatoes, water from rinsing the can, crushed red pepper flakes, thyme, marjoram and paprika.
 Bring to a boil.

 - Reduce heat to medium-low then add the cubed potatoes.

 - Simmer over medium-low to low heat for 25 to 30 minutes or until potatoes can be easily pierced with a paring knife.

 - Season to taste with salt and black pepper if desired.

-- Stir in parsley and cider vinegar.
+- Stir in parsley and cider vinegar (if needed).

 Whether the soup needs the vinegar at the end depends on the tomatoes.
 The kielbasa I used had "sweetness" to it and the cider vinegar helped balance out the flavors.
 Taste and decide!

 Amount Per Serving Calories 243Total Fat 16gSaturated Fat 4gTrans Fat 0gUnsaturated Fat 11gCholesterol 31mgSodium 1370mgCarbohydrates 18gFiber 3gSugar 5gProtein 8g